The resource theory of steering: Proof of Theorem

 \section{Proof of Theorem \ref{thm:aseemb_tranform}}

 \begin{proof}[Proof of Theorem \ref{thm:aseemb_tranform}] One of the implications is trivial to prove.
 If $P'_{A|X}=P_{A|X}$ and Eq. \eqref{eq:overlap} holds, there exists a unitary operator $U$ such that $\ket{\psi'(a,x)}=U\ket{\psi(a,x)}$ for all $a$ and $x$.
-Then, $\Psi_{A|X}$ can be transformed into $\Psi'_{A|X}$ by means of a deterministic SNIO: namely, the one consisting of Bob applying $U$ to his subsystem and Alice doing nothing.
-Likewise, if $\Psi'_{A|X}\in\mathsf{LHS}$, then $\Psi_{A|X}$ can trivially be transformed into $\Psi'_{A|X}$ by SNIOs, as any unsteerable assemblage can be created by stochastic SNIOs by definition (see discussion after Eq. \eqref{eq:lhs}).
+Then, $\Psi_{A|X}$ can be transformed into $\Psi'_{A|X}$ by means of a deterministic 1W-LOCC: namely, the one consisting of Bob applying $U$ to his subsystem and Alice doing nothing.
+Likewise, if $\Psi'_{A|X}\in\mathsf{LHS}$, then $\Psi_{A|X}$ can trivially be transformed into $\Psi'_{A|X}$ by 1W-LOCCs, as any unsteerable assemblage can be created by stochastic 1W-LOCCs by definition (see discussion after Eq. \eqref{eq:lhs}).

 Let us then prove the converse implication.
-That is, assuming that $\Psi_{A|X}$ and $\Psi'_{A|X}$ are pure orthogonal assemblages and that the latter can be obtained from the former by a stochastic SNIO, we prove that either $\Psi'_{A|X}\in\mathsf{LHS}$ or $P'_{A|X}=P_{A|X}$ and Eq. \eqref{eq:overlap} is true.
+That is, assuming that $\Psi_{A|X}$ and $\Psi'_{A|X}$ are pure orthogonal assemblages and that the latter can be obtained from the former by a stochastic 1W-LOCC, we prove that either $\Psi'_{A|X}\in\mathsf{LHS}$ or $P'_{A|X}=P_{A|X}$ and Eq. \eqref{eq:overlap} is true.
 To this end, we first note that the no-signaling condition \eqref{eq:nosignaling} restricts minimal-dimension pure orthogonal assemblages to a rather specific form.
 Namely, the fact that $\Psi_{A|X}$ is no-signaling implies that \begin{compactenum}[$i$)] \item either $P_{A|X}(\cdot,x)$ is a deterministic distribution for all $x$, \item or $P_{A|X}(\cdot,x)$ is the uniform distribution for all $x$. \end{compactenum} If case $i$) holds, $\Psi_{A|X} \in \mathsf{LHS}$.
-Then, since, by assumption, $\Psi'_{A|X}$ can be obtained via a stochastic SNIO from $\Psi_{A|X}$, one automatically obtains that $\Psi'_{A|X} \in \mathsf{LHS}$.
+Then, since, by assumption, $\Psi'_{A|X}$ can be obtained via a stochastic 1W-LOCC from $\Psi_{A|X}$, one automatically obtains that $\Psi'_{A|X} \in \mathsf{LHS}$.

 To analyze case $ii$), we use that $\Psi'_{A|X}$ is also subject to the no-signaling condition \eqref{eq:nosignaling}: \begin{compactenum}[$i'$)] \item either $P'_{A|X}(\cdot,x)$ is a deterministic distribution for all $x$, \item or $P'_{A|X}(\cdot,x)$ is the uniform distribution for all $x$. \end{compactenum} That case $i'$) is possible if case $ii$) holds is clear, as $i'$) corresponds to $\Psi'_{A|X} \in \mathsf{LHS}$.
 So, it only remains to show that if cases $ii$) and $ii'$) hold, then either $\Psi'_{A|X}\in\mathsf{LHS}$ or Eq. \eqref{eq:overlap} holds.
 We show it in what follows.